How we can help you?

 There is a lot of teaching material on YouTube including London Go Centre's YouTube Channel which has Game reviews and teaching at various levels including material aimed at kyu-level players and the new BGA YouTube channel.

 The BGA has a Teaching Accreditation system as a means of ensuring the quality of teachers, especially for schools.
+These teachers can teach from beginners up to mid-kyu level.

 We have some ideas as to what to do on our Self Study pages.
 There's advice on how to do this effectively as well as links to many resources that you can use.